vlbee/react-express-boilerplate/README.md

 #### Available scripts:

+Build the React app:
-`npm run build` - builds the React App
+`npm run build`

 To run locally you will need to run the server and client concurrently in separate terminal windows with these two scripts: